Looking for an easy way to reduce your crypto tax bill?

 How do crypto taxes work?

-Before we get into tax reduction strategies, let’s go through the fundamentals of how cryptocurrency is taxed.
+Before we get into tax reduction strategies, let’s break down the basics of how cryptocurrency is taxed.

 Cryptocurrency is considered a form of property by the IRS, similar to equities and real estate.
 That means it’s subject to both capital gains and income tax.